 The best part and a big selling point of this option is the full touch screen controls.
 The screen simultaneously displays the front and back views with high resolution at any time of day.

-This dual dash cam integrates well with your existing rearview mirror.
+This pro dual dash cam integrates well with your existing rearview mirror.
 All the blind spots you previously had will be eliminated with this design.

 - Super night vision for better video at night

-- Extendable front camera lens for a better view.
+- Extendable front camera lens